CarloBredius/NNP/README.md

 - Python packages as follows
 '''pip install scipy scikit-learn scikit-image MulticoreTSNE tensorflow keras keras-applications wget umap-learn joblib pandas numpy matplotlib PyQtGraph

-Then one can clone the repository and run the tool.
+Then, one can clone the repository and run the tool.

 ---
 ## How to use